mlubin/PajaritoSupplement/ec2_scripts/README.md

-# Computation with Amazon Web Services
+# Setting up for computation with Amazon Web Services

 This is a collection of scripts to help you easily perform distributed computation using Gurobi on Amazon Web Services (AWS).
 These were adapted from the *aws-runner* code by [Jack Dunn](https://github.com/JackDunnNZ/aws-runner).

-## Setting up required software
+## Installing required software for interacting with AWS

 To get starting, you need to install several pieces of software on your system to interface with AWS: